-Originally from the Bronx, MC Shy D is one of the forefathers of Atlanta hip hop, with a career dating back to the late 1980s after signing to Luke Skywalker Records, the home of Luke and 2LiveCrew.
+Originally from the Bronx, but MC Shy D became one of the forefathers of Atlanta hip hop.
+His career dates back to the late 1980s, beginning his time in music as a signee to Luke Skywalker Records, the home of Luke and 2LiveCrew.

 The duo of J Bo and Sean Paul released three classic projects during the early 2000s.
-First with 1999 classic Against Da Grain, which featured a collaboration with Big Boi on :85 South” and the remix of “U Way” featuring Lil Wayne, and later Drankin’ Patnaz and Everybody Know Me.
-Following their 1999 release, Youngbloodz dropped the biggest hit of 2003, the Lil Jon featured “Damn.”
+First with 1999 classic Against Da Grain, which featured a collaboration with Big Boi on “85 South” and the remix of “U Way” featuring Lil Wayne.
+Their freshman project was followed by Drankin’ Patnaz and Everybody Know Me, which was highlighted by the dropping of their biggest hit of 2003, the Lil Jon featured “Damn.”

 24. Hitman Sammy Sam

-Another one of the pioneers of Atlatna hip hop, no other artist was as street and as raw as Hitman Sammy Sam.
+Another one of the pioneers of Atlanta hip hop, no other artist was as street and as raw as Hitman Sammy Sam during his reign on Atlanta’s rap scene.
 Songs like “Knuckle Up” and “Intoxicated” will forever place Sammy Sam in Atlanta history, a longstanding career from the early 1990s to the 2000s.

 26. Young Dro

-While rapping back in the day, Young Dro became famous with hit song “Shoulder Lean” and his classic debut album Best Thang Smokin’ and DJ Drama’s Day One mixtape.
-Possibly one of the best lyricists of his time, Young Dro was on top of hip-hop during his run as one of Grand Hustle and Hustle Gang’s top artists.
+While beginning his career back in the day in the streets of Atlanta, Young Dro became famous with hit song “Shoulder Lean” and his classic debut album Best Thang Smokin’ and DJ Drama’s Day One mixtape.
+Possibly one of the best lyricists of his time, Young Dro was on top of Atlanta hip hop during his run as one of Grand Hustle and Hustle Gang’s top artists.